 Queens offers a wide range of safe and thrilling destinations to explore.
 If you’re a fan of film and television, the Museum of The Moving Image in Astoria is a must-visit.
 Kids and Muppet enthusiasts of all ages will enjoy their permanent Jim Henson exhibit.

 Sports enthusiasts can either take a tour of Citi Field or catch a New York Mets game.
 The Mets versus Yankees subway series is a delightful event.
-Don’t miss out on the opportunity to visit Flushing Meadows-Corona Park near the 1964 World’s Fair site.
+Don’t miss out on visiting Flushing Meadows-Corona Park near the 1964 World’s Fair site.

 Would it be safe to stay in Queens, New York?
 Generally speaking, yes.
 While there might be variations between neighborhoods, Queens has a comparatively lower crime rate than other cities of similar size.

-The local authorities, police forces, and community members collaborate to make it an even safer place to reside, work, and explore.
+Local authorities, police forces, and community members collaborate to make it an even safer place to live, work, and explore.